saharghannay/academic-kickstart/content/courses/Cours1/example2.md

 # Ressources

-- The scripts {{% staticref "files/scripts.zip" "newtab" %}} to be adapted for the sequence classification task, one to run the LSTM and CNN models, another to run the Transformer (BERT) models
+- The {{% staticref "files/scripts.zip" "newtab" %}} scripts {{% /staticref %}} to be adapted for the sequence classification task, one to run the LSTM and CNN models, another to run the Transformer (BERT) models
 - Corpus: https://perso.limsi.fr/neveol/TP_ISD2020.zip

 # Requirements